-The underpinning knowledge and skills in Computer Science are practically applied to the development of computer systems and software.
-The connectivity between computers, peripheral devices and software used in the home, workplace and in education are examined.
-You develop problem-solving abilities and technical skills as you learn how to diagnose and solve problems in the course of understanding the building blocks of computing.
+The practical skills that students will develop in this course are vital for employability as well as daily life in a rapidly evolving, technological society.
+Students learn problem-solving abilities and technical skills as they discover how to diagnose and solve problems in the course of understanding the building blocks of computing.